A-Z of Canvas Course Features

 Announcements – Course level Announcements allow instructors to communicate with students about course activities and post interesting course-related topics.
 They can be effectively used to communicate about the logistics of your course.
 As soon as you have created an Announcement, Canvas takes care of notifying students according to their preferred Notification Preferences.

-Assignments include Quizzes, graded Discussions, and online submissions (i.e. files, images, text, URLs, etc.).
+Assignments include online submissions (i.e. files, images, text, URLs etc) quizzes and graded discussions.
 Assignments in Canvas can be used to challenge students’ understanding and help assess competency by using a variety of media.
 The Assignments page shows students all of the Assignments that will be expected of them and how many points each is worth.
-Assignments can be assigned to everyone in the course or differentiated by section or user.
+Assignments can be assigned to everyone in the course or differentiated by user.

 Attendance – The Attendance (Roll Call) tool allows instructors to record their students’ attendance and automatically adds a “Roll Call Attendance” column to the Gradebook.